 Perhaps a slightly underrated piece of unified communication is the use of collaboration software tools.
 There are solutions available to us that will allow us to post power points, excel documents, videos, or other media for other members of our team to see and edit at their will.
 You can assign tasks to people of the group or leave comments.
 These software solutions come in all sorts of different packages, you just need to decide what is best for your situation.

 These are just four of the many different pieces of unified communications.
 It’s best to get on board now.
 There is a good chance that some of your competitors have already figured out how to leverage a unified communication plan to be better than you at teamwork and collaboration, ultimately leading to improved productivity and business continuity.

-Fidelus Technologies, based out of New York City is a Professional and Managed Information Technology Services company focused on customer success and business efficiency .
+Fidelus Technologies is a Professional and Managed Information Technology Services company focused on customer success and business efficiency .
 Our services provide seamless networking, data center, wireless, security and unified communications expertise for medium and enterprise sized businesses.
 We have a consultative life cycle approach that includes requirements gathering, assessments, solution design, planning, project management, engineering, adoption and evolution (training) services to fully support the IT needs of your organization.